berarma/oversteer/README.md

 `ninja install`

-Uninstalling (needs administration rights):

-`ninja uninstall`

-Updating should be done by first uninstalling the previous version, updating the code, then doing the full procedure again to install.
+A reboot will be needed to reload the newly installed udev rules.
+Alternatively, running the command `udevadm control --reload-rules && udevadm trigger` will do the same.

 #### Uninstalling